sparkfun/SparkFun_RTK_Firmware/docs/correction_sources.md

 *Temporary RTK Express Base setup with serial radio*

-A temporary or mobile base setup is needed when you are in the field too far away from a correction source and/or cellular reception.
-A 2nd RTK device is mounted to a tripod and it is configured to complete a survey-in (aka, locate itself).
+A temporary or mobile base setup is handy when you are in the field too far away from a correction source, or if your measurements do not require absolute accuracy.

+To set up a temporary base, a 2nd RTK device is mounted to a tripod and it is configured to complete a survey-in (aka, locate itself).
 It will then begin broadcasting RTCM correction data.
 This data (~1000 bytes a second) is sent over a data link to one or multiple rovers that can then obtain RTK Fix.

 Any tripod with a ¼” camera thread will work.
 The [Amazon Basics tripod](https://www.amazon.com/AmazonBasics-Lightweight-Camera-Mount-Tripod/dp/B00XI87KV8) works well enough but is a bit lightweight and rickety.